TannerAGraves/FW-variants-for-WB-Adversarial-Attacks/README.md

 ### Tanner Aaron Graves - 2073559
 ### Alessandro Pala - 2107800

+# USAGE
+Examples of attacks can be seem in test attacks.ipynb
+There you may choose to attack one of three models: LeNet5, FMNIST classifier, or ResNet-20.
+Additionally, many parameters may be experimented with, including: epsilon, Constraint norm, and Stepsize rule.

+Implementations of attacks can be seen in the test method implemented in utils.py and several helper methods in AttackStep.py.

+# Deliverables
 0. Analyze in depth the theory of the papers (FW.pdf, FW_variants.pdf, FW_survey.pdf)

 1. Develop the codes for the following algorithms: